-If you desire to experience the real character and charm of Mullaghmore and its incredible coast, you have to get up early and watch a sunrise.
+If you desire to experience the real character and charm of Mullaghmore and its incredible coast, you have to get up early and watch the sunrise.

 Setting up your alarm for a crazy hour and dragging yourself out of bed in the dark may not be the easiest thing to do if you are on holiday exploring Ireland, but there are many reasons why you should do it.

 If you are a photographer, it’s also a great way of chasing that perfect golden light with a lens.
-Getting up at dawn and capturing early morning atmosphere when nature looks more alive and lush with light adding more life to subtle details.
+Getting up at dawn and capturing the early morning atmosphere when nature looks more alive and lush with light adds more life to subtle details.

 #3.
 Go on a photography adventure

 Mullaghmore is a photographer’s dream – she’s a beautiful place with a dramatic touch.
 In addition to tidal pools, jagged rocks and moody skies there’s that perfect focal point for you to shoot too – beautiful Classiebawn Castle backed by Benbulben Mountain and Darty Mountains.